 The Case Manager position consults and works with clients, their carers, service providers as well as the Brotherhood Aged Care team to provide integrated high quality home based services in accordance with funding and legislative requirements.

 To meet the selection criteria, candidate will require:

-This is a casual position and hours will be on an as required basis.
-Salary will be between $24.56 to $26.79 per hour plus 25% casual loading, based on skills and experience plus superannuation.
-Attractive salary packaging provisions are available to increase take home pay.
+The position is casual and hours will be on an as required basis.
+Salary will be between $32.11 to $35.13 per hour plus 25% casual loading, based on skills and experience.
+Attractive salary packaging provisions are available.

-For further information about the role please view the Homework Club Support Worker position description (PDF, 288kb) or phone Joseph Lorback on (03) 9426 1581.
+For further information about the role please view the Case Manager position description (PDF, 337kb) or phone Sam Renk on (03) 9422 5643.

 Applicants are required to submit a resume and complete the screening questionnaire »

 Applications Close: Friday, 29 June 2018 at 5pm